microsoft/Windows-classic-samples/Samples/PasskeyManager/README.md

 # Passkey Manager sample

 This sample demonstrates how to integrate a third-party passkey manager with the Windows platform using WebAuthn Plugin APIs.
+This sample assumes familiarity with webauthn credentials.

 * Registering the passkey manager app as a COM object in the system registry.
 * Implementing the `IPluginAuthenticator` interface for managing webauthn credentials.
 * Using the `WebAuthNPluginAddAuthenticator` API to add the plugin authenticator.
 * Handling credential creation requests from webauthn clients.
 * Managing credential metadata with `WebAuthNPluginAuthenticatorAddCredentials` and `WebAuthNPluginAuthenticatorRemoveCredentials`.
-* Performing user verification using Windows Hello with `WebAuthNPluginPerformUv`.
+* Performing user verification using Windows Hello with `WebAuthNPluginPerformUserVerification`.
 * Updating plugin authenticator details with `WebAuthNPluginUpdateAuthenticatorDetails`.
 * Removing the plugin authenticator with `WebAuthNPluginRemoveAuthenticator`.
-* Responding to system-initiated operations like `PluginCancelOperation`.
+* Responding to system-initiated operations like `CancelOperation` and rendering the plugin status with a callback.

 **Note**   The Windows-classic-samples repo contains a variety of code samples that exercise the various programming models, platforms, features, and components available in Windows and/or Windows Server.
 This repo provides a Visual Studio solution (SLN) file for each sample, along with the source files, assets, resources, and metadata needed to compile and run the sample.
 For more info about the programming models, platforms, languages, and APIs demonstrated in these samples, check out the documentation on the [Windows Dev Center](https://dev.windows.com).
 This sample is provided as-is in order to indicate or demonstrate the functionality of the programming models and feature APIs for Windows and/or Windows Server.

-This sample was created for Windows 11 Insider Edition Beta Channel 10.0.22635.4515 using Visual Studio and the Windows SDK 10.0.26100.1742.

-**Note**: `These are experimental APIs and are not guaranteed to be included in future versions of Windows`.
+## SDK requirements

+Windows SDK version 10.0.26100.7175 or higher.

 ## Operating system requirements

+Windows 11 version 25H2.
+Build Major Version = 26200 and Minor Version >= 6725.
-Windows 11 Insider Edition Beta Channel.
-Build Major Version = 22635 and Minor Version >= 4515.
+Windows 11 version 24H2.
+Build Major Version = 26100 and Minor Version >= 6725.

-#### Windows Insider Program
-* To sign up for the Windows Insider Program (WIP) you must register here: [Windows Insider Program](https://www.microsoft.com/en-us/windowsinsider/register).
-* Once you have signed up for WIP, go to *Settings > Windows Update > WIP* and select Beta channel.
-Video instructions: https://www.microsoft.com/en-us/videoplayer/embed/RW1kR8G?download=false

 ## Build the sample

 #### Download Prerequisites

+The PasskeyManager.vcxproj project file contains a custom MSBuild target (EnsureExternalHeaders) to download these files.
+If for some reason the task is not running successfully, you can download the files manually.

-* Download the [cbor-lite](https://bitbucket.org/isode/cbor-lite/src/master/include/) directory and copy it into the `include` directory of the sample.
+* Download the header files from the [cbor-lite](https://bitbucket.org/isode/cbor-lite/src/master/include/) directory and copy them into the `include\cbor-lite` directory of the sample.
-* Download the [webauthn](https://github.com/microsoft/webauthn/experimental) directory and copy it into the `include` directory of the sample.

 #### Fill in the plugin information.
 * Use guidgen.exe to generate a new GUID for the plugin.
 * Open `Package.appxmanifest` and replace the `Clsid` with the new GUID.
 Also, replace the `DisplayName` and `PublisherDisplayName` with your plugin's name and your organization's name.
+* Open the `PluginAuthenticator/PluginAuthenticatorImpl.h` file and fill in the same `Clsid` from `Package.appxmanifest`.
-* Open the `PluginManagement/PluginRegistrationManager.h` file and fill in the plugin's `Name`, `AAGUID`, `RpId`, and `Clsid` fields with your plugin information.
+* Open the `PluginManagement/PluginRegistrationManager.h` file and fill in the plugin's `Name`, `AAGUID` and `RpId` fields with your plugin information.

 #### Build
-* Install the Windows SDK version 10.0.26100.1742 or higher.
+* Install the Windows SDK version 10.0.26100.7175 or higher.
 * Open the solution (*.sln*) file titled *PasskeyManager.sln* from Visual Studio.
 * Press Ctrl+Shift+B or select **Build** \> **Build Solution**.